OUR TEAM

 Sherri is a native of the North Country and loves the opportunity Heartwood has brought, enabling her to stay connected with her local roots.
 She has years of experience in the field of education, holding NH certifications in K-12 General Special Education, K-8 Elementary Education and K-12 Educational Leadership.
 She worked for many years at Lancaster and Jefferson Elementary Schools holding different positions (special educator; elementary educator; principal) and has been with Heartwood since its opening in 2022.
 Being from the North Country, Sherri loves reconnecting with families and students and welcoming Heartwood newcomers!
 When not at Heartwood, she enjoys spending time with her family, her beloved furbaby Ninja (cat), loves to read, play board games, solve logic puzzles, cook (Sherri-A-La Specialties) and spend quiet time alone outside on her land enjoying the beautiful view of Mt.
 Washington.
 Additionally, Sherri is a supporter of food pantries and animal shelters.

-• Kelsey Moore
+• Kelsey Wright

 DIRECTOR OF CURRICULUM & INSTRUCTION &